python-rope/ropemacs/README.txt

   (pymacs-load "ropemacs" "rope-")
   (rope-init)

-If you want to only ropemacs only when you really need it, you can use a function like this instead of that::
+If you want to load ropemacs only when you really need it, you can use a function like this instead of that::

   (defun load-ropemacs ()